5 Fractal Geometry

 package to estimate its value.

-3. A variation on the Koch curve is constructed using the following contraction mappings.
-Each
+5. A variation on the Koch curve is constructed using five contraction mappings.
+Each scales the

 map scale rotate translate (add (x, y))